Losing momentum in continuous-time stochastic optimisation: Introduction

 \subsection{Momentum-based stochastic optimisation and the Adam algorithm}

-In practice, we combine a forward Euler discretisation of the underdamped gradient flow \eqref{eq:dyn_sys_ex} with subsampling.
-We obtain, what we call \emph{(stochastic gradient descent with) classical momentum}:
+The most basic momentum-based stochastic optimisation method combines a {symplectic} Euler discretisation of the underdamped gradient flow \eqref{eq:polyak_ode} with subsampling.
+This \emph{stochastic gradient descent method with classical momentum} is given by

 where $\alpha, \eta > 0$ are hyperparameters and $i_1, i_2,\ldots \sim \mathrm{Unif}(I)$ are independent and identically distributed (i.i.d.) random variables.
-We refer to $\eta$ as learning rate.
-This is probably the most basic momentum-based stochastic optimisation method.
-Especially, in deep learning, more advanced momentum-based descent methods have been widely used, including Adagrad \cite{DHS}, Adadelta \cite{ADADELTA}, RMSprop \cite{RMSprop}, Adam \cite{Adam}, etc. Adam is one of the most commonly used optimizers when training neural networks.
+We refer to $\eta$ as learning rate and refer to \eqref{eq_SGD_momen} just as \emph{classical momentum}. {The connection to the underdamped gradient flow is more obvious when considering the timestep size to be equal to $1$, $\eta$ to be a scaling factor of the potential, and $\alpha$ to be a parameter that incorporates the velocity at the previous timestep and the friction.
+Classical momentum has been studied by \cite{Rumelhart1986,pmlr-v28-sutskever13}.} In deep learning, more advanced momentum-based descent methods have been widely in use, including Adagrad \citep{DHS}; Adadelta \citep{ADADELTA}; RMSprop \citep{RMSprop}; Adam \citep{Adam}, etc. Adam is one of the most commonly used optimisers when training neural networks.
 The updating rule is the following,

-where $\beta_1$, $\beta_2$, and $\alpha$ are hyper-parameters, $\beta_3$ is a small constant, and, again, $i_1, i_2,\ldots \sim \mathrm{Unif}(I)$ (i.i.d.).
-Comparing to the classical momentum method, Adam uses not only the first moment of the gradient but also an estimate of the second moment as the part of the adaptive learning rate.
+where $\beta_1$, $\beta_2$, and $\alpha$ are hyperparameters, $\beta_3$ is a small constant, and $i_1, i_2,\ldots \sim \mathrm{Unif}(I)$ (i.i.d.).
+Comparing to the classical momentum method, Adam uses not only an estimate of the first moment of the gradient but also an estimate of the second moment as the part of the adaptive learning rate.
 The variable $u_n$ is the biased first moment, similar to the one used in the classical momentum method.
 The variable $v_n$ is the biased second moment estimated using the gradient squared.
-When updating $\theta_n$, Adam normalizes $u_n$ and $v_n$ so that they become unbiased estimators.
-Moreover, it was shown in \cite{AdamProof} that Adam converges in the sense of \cite{Zinkevich} with speed $O(\log(T)/\sqrt{T})$.
+When updating $\theta_n$, Adam normalises $u_n$ and $v_n$ so that they become unbiased estimators.
+Moreover, it was shown in \cite{AdamProof} that Adam converges in the sense of \cite{Zinkevich} with speed $O(\log(t)/\sqrt{t}; t \rightarrow \infty)$.